omorante/shinyepico/README.md

 # Installation and use

-To install shinyÉPICo, you have to use the GitHub repository.
+We have started the process to upload our package to the Bioconductor repository.
+Meanwhile, to install shinyÉPICo, you have to use the GitHub repository.
 It is easy to install it directly in R using the install\_github function from the remotes package.

 ``` r
 install.packages("remotes")